astrofrog/astrofrog.github.com/source/_posts/2013-01-13-what-python-installations-are-scientists-using.markdown

   widely used, which indicates that more effort should be put in getting packages in existing package managers than building new software stacks.

+* A small fraction (around 7%) have no idea how they installed Python and other packages, so they may run into issues when they try and upgrade in future.
+If you install Python for someone, please explain to them what you are doing and how they can update packages in future!

+I personally feel that we should encourage users to install Python and whatever dependencies are available from package managers.
+Of course, in some cases users don't have root access, but this generally means that they have sysadmins, so in those cases, the best option is still for the sysadmins to install the main Python packages via package managers.

 Summary
 -------

 To me, one of the most interesting results is that a large number of people have a reasonably up-to-date installation, with Python 2.7 and Numpy 1.6.x, and I imagine that the Python 2.7 peak is here to stay, given that the transition to Python 3 will be slow.

-Supporting only Python 2.6 and above seems like a sensible choice at this stage (and makes life easier for developers), and given the imminent release of Numpy 1.7.0, I think that software developers can start thinking about dropping support for Numpy 1.4 in the near future.
+For developers, supporting only Python 2.6 and above seems like a sensible choice at this stage (a decision we made within Astropy), and given the imminent release of Numpy 1.7.0, I think that developers can start thinking about dropping support for Numpy 1.4 in the near future.
 For Scipy, things are a little more difficult, given the broad spread of versions, so developers should ensure that they know what versions they are implicitly supporting, and to check what version users have installed.

-Finally, I think the most important thing for Python packages in terms of installation is to ensure that they are included in package managers.
-Even if it is easy to install packages via ``pip`` or ``easy_install`` in some cases, putting packages in package managers ensures that users will more likely stay up-to-date with the latest versions.
+In terms of installation method, I think it's very important to ensure that packages are included in package managers.
+Even if it is easy to install packages via ``pip`` or ``easy_install`` in some cases, putting packages in package managers ensures that users will more likely stay up-to-date with the most recent versions.

-There is much more information still contained in the data (for example, some of the above points can be correlated - do the people who do not know how they installed Python correlate with the older versions?).
+There is more information still contained in the data than I covered here (for example, some of the above points can be correlated - do the people who do not know how they installed Python correlate with the older versions?).
 For anyone who is interested in looking at the data, I've placed the files and the scripts I used to make the above plots in a GitHub repository [here](https://github.com/astrofrog/python-versions-survey).

 If you have any thoughts about the results, or find anything interesting in